microsoft/CameraTraps/data_management/megadb/README.md

 ## Format

 The following illustrates what an item in the `sequences` and `datasets` tables looks like.
-For the `sequences` table, the formal schema, required fields and constraints on allowed values are specified in `sequences_schema.json`.
+For the `sequences` table, the formal schema, required fields, and constraints on allowed values are specified in `sequences_schema.json`.

 `sequences` table